frankc60/jpretty/README.md

 console.log(jPretty("{ a: 1, b: 2}"));

 //invalid
-//jpretty will not accept json surrounded by double quotes
-// ?? since v.1.1 all input styles will work.
+// ?? since v1.1.5 all input styles will work.
 ```